ICI3D/DAIDD/info/appinfo/index.md

 preferred.
 This workshop is not intended for those with substantial prior experience in dynamical modeling.

-The course registration fee is TBC, which includes meals and accommodation.
+The course registration fee is to be confirmed, which includes meals and accommodation.

 The application process for the Clinic is competitive. **The deadline for receipt of applications is 22 September at 23:59 SAST.**